justlep/sample-commander-legacy/README.md

 Based on NodeJS and Node-Webkit.
 Compileable to a standalone program (currently tested on Win7/64bit only), but should easily be adjustable for Linux/Mac.

-**Update April 2018**: you can now generate & display spectrograms for the .wav files (requires [ffmpeg](https://ffmpeg.org/download.html) to be installed).
+**Update April 2018**: can now generate & display spectrograms for the .wav files (requires [ffmpeg](https://ffmpeg.org/download.html) to be installed).
+Clicks on the spectrograms change the current play position.

 ![](https://raw.githubusercontent.com/justlep/synchronizer/master/doc/screenshots/overview.png)
-With spectrograms:
+With spectrograms (clickable to change the play position):
 ![](https://raw.githubusercontent.com/justlep/synchronizer/master/doc/screenshots/spectrogram-floating.png)

 ## Installation
-A pre-compiled zip with the latest build can be [downloaded here](http://dl.justlep.net/synchronizer/Synchronizer-v1.0.6-Win64.zip) (approx. 65MB, unpacked ~150MB).
+A pre-compiled zip with the latest build can be [downloaded here](http://dl.justlep.net/synchronizer/Synchronizer-v1.0.7-Win64.zip) (approx. 65MB, unpacked ~150MB).
 Just extract it somewhere and run `Synchronizer.exe`.

 However, if you have Nodejs installed, you're free to build the app all by yourself.